 It is the responsibility of the treasurer to ensure that all income received is passed to the Unions Welcome Centre using the correct society number.

-We recommend that Society treasures/committee members do not collect in cash from individual members, but that individuals pay in monies at the Students’ Union office so that they are given a receipt.
+We recommend that Society treasurers/committee members do not collect in cash from individual members, but that individuals pay in monies at the Students’ Union office so that they are given a receipt.

 If these financial procedures are not followed the union cannot intervene and any money collected will not be covered by our insurance policy.